Nyndow/Nyndow/README.md

   <img src="./assets/umaru.webp" width="200" style="border-radius: 15px;">
 </p>

-I'm a computer science student.
-From quirky experiments to serious projects, I explore the world of tech, AI, and everything in between.
+CS Student, from quirky experiments to serious projects, I explore the world of tech, AI, and everything in between.
 I'm also passionate about open source development

 ---